List of most luminous stars: Data

-This list is currently limited mostly to objects in our galaxy and the Magellanic Clouds, but a few stars in other local group galaxies can now be examined in enough detail to determine the luminosities.
+This list is currently limited mostly to objects in our galaxy and the Magellanic Clouds, but a few stars in other local group galaxies can now be examined in enough detail to determine their luminosities.
 Some suspected binaries in this magnitude range are excluded because there is insufficient information about the luminosity of the individual components.
 Selected fainter stars are also shown for comparison.
 Despite their extreme luminosity, many of these stars are nevertheless too distant to be observed with the naked eye.
 Stars that are at least sometimes visible to the unaided eye have their apparent magnitude (6.5 or brighter) highlighted in blue.

 Thanks to gravitational lensing, stars that are strongly magnified can be seen at much larger distances.
-The first star in the list, Godzilla - an LBV in the distant Sunburst galaxy - is probably the brightest star ever observed although it is believed to be undergoing a temporary episode of increased luminosity that has lasted at least seven years, in a similar manner to the Great Eruption of Eta Carinae that was witnessed in the 19th century.
+Godzilla — an LBV in the distant Sunburst galaxy — is probably the brightest star ever observed, although it is believed to be undergoing a temporary episode of increased luminosity that has lasted at least seven years, in a similar manner to the Great Eruption of Eta Carinae that was witnessed in the 19th century.

-The first list show a few of the known stars with an estimated luminosity of 1 million L☉ or greater, including the stars in open cluster, OB association and H II region.
+The first list shows a few of the known stars with an estimated luminosity of 1 million L☉ or greater, including the stars in open cluster, OB association and H II region.
 The majority of stars thought to be more than 1 million L☉ are shown, but the list is incomplete.

 The second list gives some notable stars for the purpose of comparison.